Legitcode/ReactJSNews/posts/2016-03-13-webpack-in-production.md

 This is in the production config of course.
 This way I can cache the files and when I update the code, the hash will change and the browser won't be caching the old code.
 I pass in the hash as an env variable at runtime to that the server has the correct path to the assets folder.

+##Problems

+There were a few big problems I came across while building out a server rendered app with dynamic routes.
+The first was page titles.
+How am I supposed to have the right title on the client and on the initial server render?
+Thankfully, Ryan has yet another solution. [react-title-component](https://github.com/ryanflorence/react-title-component) solves this perfectly.

+The next was, how do I hit an api, wait for the response on server render, load new data on route changes, and of course, do this at the component level.
+As I mentioned before, [async-props](https://github.com/ryanflorence/async-props) solves this problem too.
+It will give you route info so that you can make requests based on things in the url.

+The next problem is one that I haven't fully solved.
+Webpack is getting really slow.
+It takes around 20 seconds on a maxed out macbook 15" to build code in production.
+On the server, it takes more like a minute!
+If I'm in development mode, it takes around 10 seconds to make the initial build, and sometimes it lags on building the splits on code change.
+If anyone has insight into this I would love to hear it.

+This one goes along with the webpack one, and it is reloading the server.
+I haven't tried to webpack the server but I hear doing so works great for this.
+I don't think it would fix the problem with webpack being slow though, and in fact it would probably make it even slower.

+##Folder structure

+I almost forgot to throw this one in here!
+I'm really happy with the structure of this project.
+I have a views folder that has all of the same folders and file names as the routes folder.
+It makes it really easy to find things.
+These also correspond with the URL to the page. `/account/settings` will be in `views/account/settings.jsx` and `routes/account/settings.js`.
+The same is true for my tests folder.

 ##Conclusion

 I hope this gave you a good glimpse at how webpack and react router work at a larger scale than you see most blog posts cover.
 If you have any questions or things that you would like me to talk about that I haven't already, please leave a comment below and I will update this post!
+I'm sure that I forgot a few problems and tips writing this.
+I was thinking this would be a short post but it blew up on me!